-Therefore, in the absence of a revision to this document, it is assumed to apply to all future versions of DTLS.
-This document will only be revised if a revision to DTLS makes a revision to the encapsulation necessary.
+Therefore, in the absence of a revision to this document, this document is assumed to apply to all future versions of DTLS.
+This document will only be revised if a revision to DTLS or DCCP (including its related CCIDs) makes a revision to the encapsulation necessary.

 It is RECOMMENDED that an application migrating to a new version of DTLS keep the same DCCP Service Code used for the old version and allow DTLS to provide the version negotiation support.
-If the application developers feel that the new version of DTLS provides significant new capabilities to the application that will change the behavior of middleboxes, they MAY use a new Service Code.
+If a new version of DTLS provides significant new capabilities to the application that could change the behavior of middleboxes with regard to the application, an application developer MAY register a new Service Code.